 So here are some actionable ways to cut expenses for your asphalt maintenance business.

 - Hold conferences online and attend only the most necessary trade shows or in-person conferences.

 - Reduce paperwork to save money.
 Switch most of your documentation online, including invoicing, proposal creation, and correspondence.
-If you need to create proposals, do it in software like PavemanPro instead.
-See how it works below.
+If you need to create proposals, do it in software like AK Dash instead.

-- Let go of underperforming staff and outsource if necessary.
+- Let go of underperforming staff and outsource tasks if necessary.

 - Pay off all credit card balances, interest charges, and other fees.